owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

 **NGINX**

 | Because NGINX does not allow nested ``if`` statements, you need to use ``map``
-| Add this into the http block
+| Add this into the http block:

 ::